|The Society News and Events About Brown Resources Contact Home|

 The Charles Brockden Brown Society was founded in 2000 as an international scholarly organization to stimulate interest in the writings of Charles Brockden Brown and his era and to provide a forum for the exchange of ideas and information among Brown scholars and other interested persons.

-The tenth biennial conference, titled Recording Nature in the Early Atlantic World, 1750-1830, will be held Thurs-Sat October 8-10, 2015, in Ybor City, Tampa, Florida.
-Individual papers and panel proposals must be received no later than May 1, 2015.
-View the call for papers.
-The conference will be held at the Hilton Garden Inn.
+The tenth biennial conference, titled Recording Nature in the Early Atlantic World, 1750-1830, was held Thursday-Saturday October 8-10, 2015, in Ybor City Tampa, Florida, at the Hilton Garden Inn.

 | Funding and support provided by the University of Central Florida